Lamont U-God Hawkins looks back on his Wu-Tang Clan years

 Lamont Hawkins.
 Golden Arms.
 U-God.
 With his autobiography Raw: My Journey Into Wu-Tang, U-God gives us a first-hand look at his journey from mere mortal to rap superhero.
 For over 25 years, U-God has been a part of some of the most incredible moments in hip hop culture—both individually and as a member of the hugely influential Wu-Tang Clan.
 In Raw, U-God shares the good and bad moments that culminated in the creation of the Wu—his childhood in Staten Island, working a day job with Method Man as a teenager, his time in prison and stories about performing live.

+You’re noted as one of the quieter members of the Wu-Tang Clan.
+What made you decide to write this book now?
 Well, I’ve always told stories.
 With my manager, my peoples and my fam, I always told stories that would have them dying laughing.
 I could see the emotions on their faces when I shared them.
 Finally, my friend Domingo said, “Yo, U-God, you got to write this shit down.”
 Besides that, I’m the last dinosaur of the people I grew up with.
 A lot of my brothers are in jail doing life, so I gotta write it down for them too.
 I just put the pen down and let the magic happen.

+You made a real effort to put a face to the name with a lot of these stories.
 A lot of people want to be characters, but these are real people.
 When I tell a story, it’s real.
 Like when I mention [his friend from his time in prison] Panama.
 Panama was a real motherfucker who could make a shank out of anything.
 And I’m pretty sure if you go to another jail, there’s a guy like Panama in there too.
 So even though I was only with him for a brief moment, he was my man.

+There was a real light shined on your struggles as a teenager.
 That’s how I always felt.
 There’s a middle there.
 We had good moments, we had bad moments.
 We had getting-by-the-skin-of-our-teeth moments.
 It’s to let you know it’s real.
 We got out of situations that if they went wrong, could have had us jammed up.
 That’s what makes a good story.
 I don’t believe in perfect stories.
 Besides that, bad moments don’t faze me anymore.
 It don’t faze me.
 So I had to tell the story as facts.

+You spent just as much time touching on people who made it out as you did on those who didn’t.
+What do you think made you guys different?
 I don’t know, bro.
 We were just different brothers.
 We were a different grain of people and I can’t explain it.
 I can’t explain the drive that I had that others didn’t.
 I wanted to see the stars.
 I wanted to see Hollywood.
 I wanted to see Isaac Hayes and Barry White.
 I wanted to see Chaka Khan.
 That’s what our energy was focused on, and we made it happen.

+You did an incredible job of showing your vulnerable moments too.
+You discuss the process of getting your “sword back” and getting your rhymes back to 100% after getting out of jail.
 Because it was the truth.
 I was a street dude.
 [Wu-Tang members] Meth, GZA, Dirty—they were really focused 100%, and I was at 20%.
 But when I was focused, I was no joke.
 Which is why I was affiliated with the Clan.
 But now that I didn’t have to hustle in the streets, it allowed me to focus, and in turn I was able to catch up.
 But to say I didn’t have to catch up after I got out of the can would be a non-cipher.
 Some dudes when they come home try to make the mistake of trying to catch up too fast.
 That was true with the Clan.
 So I had to show that.
 I got kicked out of the booth 15 times!
 Dirty [Ol’ Dirty Bastard] used to give it to me straight: “Yo this nigga is wack!” [laughs].
 But that’s what makes a champion: Can you come back?
 That’s what I had to go through.

+The backstory shows how long you knew some of the members prior to making music and how you developed your chemistry.
+Could you have created something like this with anyone else?
 Nah.
 Not at all.
 That was the perfect storm.
 The situation we had going on happens once in a million years.
 We couldn’t have done it with someone else.
 I can’t explain the phenomenon, but all I know is that it happened.
 All the stars aligned right to create what it was.
 This was always going to be.

+As a hip hop head, I have to ask, what moment feels better: When you make a dope song, or when you get to perform it?
 When you get to record it.
 My process is crazy.
 I write the verse in pieces.
 Ten bars here.
 Then another six.Then I might start the second verse.
 I slowly chisel it.
 But when I hear it and it sounds like what I heard in my head, when you finish writing the perfect verse—it's like an orgasm.
 It’s like having the baddest bitch sit on your dick.
 Don’t get it twisted, I love performing live too, but the essence of that?
 Oh.
 My.
 God.